VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/Dynamic-Views/controls.md

 ### Editor
 Based on the `vc-editor` component, allows you to display a Rich Text Editor, based on Vue-wrapped [Quill](https://vueup.github.io/vue-quill/).
 The component has disabled and visibility state settings.
-Also has customizable label, placeholder, tooltip, and many other settings.
+Also has customizable label, placeholder, tooltip, and other settings.

 #### Usage
 To start using all the available editor properties, specify the `vc-editor` component when creating the schema.